It’s only human to try to avoid conflicts, but unfortunately, few problems just quietly slink away.

-Unfortunately, few problems just quietly and conveniently slink away.
-Conflicts have a way of turning into crises and when they do, you jeopardize the very relationships you wanted to protect by procrastinating, says a new study in Educational Administration Quarterly.
+Conflicts have a way of turning into crises.
+When they do, you jeopardize the very relationships you wanted to protect by procrastinating, says a new study in Educational Administration Quarterly.

 Two University of Auckland, New Zealand researchers have developed a 6-skills model to help educational leaders address conflicts as they arise.
 Based on the work of Chris Argyris and Donald Schon, leading thinkers in creating learning organizations, the researchers adapted the skills specifically for principals and other educational leaders who often must manage conflict with both teachers and parents over classroom performance issues.